-- a few whole lemons: because you’ll be using the juice and the zest, be sure to grab at least 3. and if you have extra, you can slice them up and use them for decor!
+- a few whole lemons: because you’ll be using the lemon juice and the lemon zest, be sure to grab at least 3. and if you have extra, you can slice them up and use them for decor!

 - and finally, heavy cream: this makes the cheesecake batter creamy, creamy, creamy! do not substitute this with milk or even half and half.